the-ox-studio/oxdef/PROGRESS.md

 1. Expressions are not yet evaluated (stored as token sequences)
 2. Templates are not yet expanded (stored in AST)
-3. Tags are recognized but not processed (no registry yet)
-4. Data sources are parsed but not executed
+3. Data sources are parsed but not executed
-5. No multi-file resolution yet
+4. No multi-file resolution yet
-6. No streaming support yet
+5. No streaming support yet

 These are all expected - they're part of the preprocessing phases that come next.

+**Note**: Tag system (Phases 2-5) is now complete, including:
+- Tag definitions and instances
+- Tag composition and expansion
+- Module property injection with conflict validation